Aroor Raja

 Aroor Venkatachari Srinivasaraghavan (AVS) Raja (born 23 March 1939 in Aroor, India) was one of the founders of Shriram Group of companies.
-He died on 14 April 2022 due to a lung infection.
+He died on 14 April 2022 due to a lung infection and cancer.

 Biography

 Raja worked for Indian Railways before becoming co-founder of the Shriram along with R. Thyagrajan.
 His "Silver Medallion campaign" took the small company to national recognition.